mattyperrott/Virtroid/README.md

 import, file delivery, idle cleanup, readiness, and security-event delivery.

 This is working release-candidate evidence—not a claim of complete production hardening or hostile multi-tenant isolation.

+> [!NOTE]
+> **Disclaimer:**
+> Virtroid is under active development.
+Security properties, interfaces, schemas, and deployment procedures may change.
+> Do not use it for high-risk or production-sensitive workloads without independently reviewing the source,
+> deployed configuration, threat model, recovery design, runtime-host trust, and storage limitations.

 ---